In this article...

 In this article, we will explain “what is a minority shareholder?” and “what powers does a minority shareholder have?” by exploring what differentiates a minority shareholders from majority shareholders and what a minority shareholder can do if they believe they are being treated unfairly.

 A minority shareholder is a shareholder who does not hold majority control over a company (less than 50%).
 A majority shareholder, in contrast, holds over 50% of the shares within a company and therefore holds a majority of the power.
 For more on minority and majority shareholders, see What Is Oppression of Minority Shareholders?

-A minority shareholder is, in short, a shareholder who does not hold full control over a company.
 A minority shareholder can hold some power, but they do not hold full majority control as they, individually, own less than half of the company.
 Conversely, a majority shareholder is one who does hold full control over a company by owning the majority of the company’s shares.
-Because a majority shareholder owns over 50% of the company, this gives them power over the company’s decisions, and limits the power held by the minority shareholders.
+Because a majority shareholder owns over 50% of the company, this gives him or her power over the company’s decisions, and limits the power held by the minority shareholders.
 When a company decision needs to be voted on by shareholders, the majority shareholder will be the one who can essentially make or break the decision as they have the most power and control.
 A minority shareholder can vote and have their perspectives heard, but their votes are not enough to directly impact a company’s decision.